Hornets vs. Wizards Prediction & Picks - November 22

 - The Hornets' offense, which ranks 13th in the league with 113.7 points per game, has performed better than their fifth-worst defense (122.2 points allowed per game).

-- Charlotte is grabbing 45.4 rebounds per game (ninth-ranked in NBA) this season, while allowing 43.4 rebounds per contest (11th-ranked).
+- Charlotte is pulling down 45.4 rebounds per game (ninth-ranked in league).
+It is ceding 43.4 rebounds per contest (11th-ranked).

-- The Hornets rank 20th in the NBA with 25.2 dimes per game.
+- The Hornets rank 20th in the NBA with 25.2 assists per contest.

-- Charlotte ranks 15th in the NBA with 13.8 turnovers per game this year.
-Meanwhile, it ranks 21st with 12.9 forced turnovers per game.
+- Charlotte is 15th in the NBA with 13.8 turnovers per game so far this year.
+Meanwhile, it ranks 21st with 12.9 forced turnovers per contest.

-- It's been rough sledding for the Hornets in terms of threes, as they are recording just 10.0 made threes per game (second-worst in NBA) and are draining just 33.1% of their attempted threes (second-worst).
+- When it comes to three-pointers, the Hornets are struggling, as they rank second-worst in the league in three-pointers made (10 per game) and second-worst in three-point percentage (33.1%).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.